HL7NZ/nzf/input/pagecontent/StructureDefinition-nzf-funding-rule-intro.md

-<p>Funding information is added to Container Trade Product Packs where applicable.
-The funding information is derived from both the Pharmac schedule.</p>
+<p>Funding information is added to Containered Trade Product Packs where applicable.
+The funding information is derived from both the PHARMAC schedule.</p>
 <p>There are two extensions added that store this information.
 The first is <b>nzf-funding</b>.
 This stores the general information around funding for a specific product such as price and subsidy.</p>

 <p>The second extension is <b>nzf-funding-rule</b>.
 This extension once again has a schedule date so vendors can determine which schedule they would like to look at.
-The purpose of this extension is to provide the pharmac funding rules that apply to the given product.
+The purpose of this extension is to provide the PHARMAC funding rules that apply to the given product.
 Most of the data here comes from the ps_rule table (in the NZMT releases) however a number of attribute rules are also added.
 These are:</p>

 <table class="table table-bordered">
     <tr>